AyodejiOgunnaike/Fufu-Republic-Data-Model/README.md

 - Menu Items: The food and drink options available at each branch.
 - Locations (Branches): Outlets where Fufu Republic operates.
 - Payments: How customers pay (cash, debit card, online).
-- Inventory: Stock levels of ingredients or menu items at each location.
+- Inventory: Stock levels of ingredients or menu items at each location

 #### Relationships: